padraigfl/music-sequencer/README.md

 Not sure how useful this is, I'll do a video later

 1. Refresh page
-1. Click record button
+1. Click record button, this will open composition view, allowing you to edit the currently active pattern (default is the first pattern)
-1. Click any index, select a note when prompted, then select a number for how many steps you want that note to be held
+1. Click any index, select a note when prompted, if you hold the note you can select how long it is played for
 1. Click sound button
 1. Select the bottom right sound option, this switches to drum mode
 1. click any index again, select a drum beat